eclipse-sumo/sumo/docs/web/docs/Installing/Linux_Build.md

   debugging the release build or using a different profiler
 - `-D PROJ_LIBRARY=` disable PROJ
 - `-D FOX_CONFIG=` disable FOX toolkit (GUI and multithreading)
+- `-D PYTHON_EXECUTABLE=/usr/bin/python3` select a different python version (also for libsumo / libtraci)

 ## Building with clang